Slavetomints/slavetomints.github.io/markdown/writeups/training/crackmes/babyrev.md

 ```

 Now we can see what everything is doing.
-Armed with this knowledge lets work on breaking apart this challenge, which we can do 2 ways.
+Armed with this knowledge lets work on breaking apart this challenge.

-## Way 1

 All we need to get the flag is to know the secret code and the password.
 We know the password is compared to `Sup3rS3cr3tP455W0rd\n`, so all we need to enter the first part to get it correct, since when we hit enter the newline is added on.